JetBrains/intellij-sdk-docs/topics/products/idea/spring_extension_point_list.md

 <!-- Copyright 2000-2021 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-48 Extension Points (EP) for Spring API
+47 Extension Points (EP) for Spring API

 <include src="extension_point_list.md" include-id="ep_list_legend"></include>

 ## Spring

 ### com.intellij.spring
-com.intellij.spring

 | Extension Point | Implementation |
 |-----------------|----------------|